 Conjunctivitis, or pinkeye, is an inflammation of the membrane covering the inside of your eyelids and the outer part of your eye.
-It is generally not serious but can be highly contagious.
-Conjunctivitis often feels like you have something in your eye that you can’t get out.
+It is usually not serious, but can be highly contagious.
+Conjunctivitis often feels like you have something in your eye that you cannot get out.

 Signs and Symptoms

 Conjunctivitis causes the following symptoms in one or both eyes:

 - Discharge (watery or thick)